Skip to main content

 Nauru is one of the world's smallest independent states.
 Its constitution, adopted upon gaining independence in 1968, established it as a republic with a Westminster-style parliamentary system of government.
 The President is elected by, and responsible to, the unicameral parliament and is both head of government and head of state.

 As there are no political parties in Nauru, all Members of Parliament (MPs) stand as independents.
 MPs are elected every three years by Nauruan citizens over the age of 20.
 At its first sitting, where possible, parliament chooses a Speaker, a Deputy Speaker and chairs of committees before proceeding to elect the President from among the remaining members.
 The President then appoints a minimum of four members of parliament to join him or her in forming a cabinet.
-On 30 October 2023, His Excellency, David Adeang was appointed as President.
-Nauru's elections are held every three years, its next elections are due in 2025.
+On 11 October 2025, His Excellency, David Adeang was re-elected as President.

 Bilateral relations